biocro/biocro/developer_documentation/contribution_guidelines.md

 ### Scientific considerations

-#### Document sources and justification in the code
+#### Document sources and justifications in the code

 * Include citations to sources for equations and parameters used in the code.
 The citation should be sufficient to locate the article and relevant information within it.
 Include a table or figure reference if appropriate.

-* Use [Doxygen](https://www.doxygen.nl/manual/docblocks.html)-style comment syntax for high-level documentation of functions and classes.
-(See the documentation of the `solar_zenith_angle` class in the [Solar Zenith Angle module](../src/module_library/solar_zenith_angle.h) for a short example of a Doxygen-style comment.)
+* Use [Doxygen][]-style comment syntax for high-level documentation of functions and classes.
+We use the Javadoc style of comment block in our code.
+(See the documentation of the Solar Position module [`solar_position_michalsky`][Solar Position module] for an example of a Doxygen-style comment, and then look at [the way this is rendered in the generated documentation][Solar Position module rendering].)

 * Include reasoning and justification for the model, including assumptions that determine when use of the model is appropriate.
   These descriptions should be succinct.
-* See the [Ball-Berry model](../src/module_library/ball_berry.cpp) for an example.

 #### Document units in the code

-* After every [physical quantity](https://en.wikipedia.org/wiki/Physical_quantity), include a comment with the units.
-The idea is that every quantity will roughly be read as if it were written in normal text: ```double yield = 10  // Mg / ha``` is something like "the yield was 10 Mg / ha".
-Using dimensions instead of units is acceptable if the code is written with the expectation that [coherent units](https://en.wikipedia.org/wiki/Coherence_%28units_of_measurement%29) are used.
+* After every physical quantity, include a comment with the units.
+The idea is that every quantity will roughly be read as if it were written in normal text: for example, `double yield = 10 // Mg / ha` should be read as meaning "the yield was 10 Mg / ha".
+Using [dimensions][] instead of units is acceptable if the code is written with the expectation that [coherent units][] are used.

+  The following example shows how to indicate units in a number of different contexts.
+Note that, as in LaTeX, `^` is used to indicate a superscript, so that `m^2` indicates _square meters_.

     ```c++
     // In function signatures